 Use it for a while and get to grips with it and go from there…

 It would be really appreciated that if you do decide to upgrade, you could go through my link so I get a small commission – thank you so much for this in advance 🙂 🙂 xxxx

 Go ahead and sign up for an account and then once you’re logged in we can get started…

 Now you’ve signed up and logged in, we can take a quick tour of Canva and see what it looks like…

-Check out the video below where I give you first insight into Canva!
+Check out the video above, where I give you the first insight into Canva!